All Episodes

 Ladies, I want your attention on this.

-This is from ABC's news, eyeball news in Washington, WJLA.
+This is from ABC's News, Eyeball News in Washington, WJLA.

-Many people who uh like to stop and play with newborn babies, or many people do like to stop and play with newborn babies, but now some adult women are playing house with fake babies.
+Many people who like to stop and play with newborn babies, or many people do like to stop and play with newborn babies, but now some adult women are playing house with fake babies.

-Some women are even going as far as taking day trips with the fake babies, taking them to the park out to eat, and even hosting birthday parties for them.
+Some women are even going as far as taking day trips with the fake babies, taking them to the park, out to eat, and even hosting birthday parties for them.

-Forty-nine-year-old Linda is married with no children of her own.
+49-year-old Linda is married with no children of her own.

 Now she says she feels like a mother because she has reborns.